AndrewSav/poppassd-shim/README.md

 ```
 sudo apt-get install build-essential mono-complete poppassd
 ```
 This installs the dev environment but also the standard poppassd.
-I chose this way because poppassd package wires up to inetd, start in reboot, etc the things that I have very vague idea how to set up properly.
-So I realy on this package to set them up for me.
+I chose this way because poppassd package wires up to inetd, start on reboot, etc the things that I have very vague idea how to set up properly.
+So I rely on this package to set them up for me.

 As root compile poppassd.c:
 ```